Vinz2008/C./README.md

 - [x] Add static struct declaration (like with arrays) like in C ((struct struct_example){val1, val2})
 - [ ] Use precompiled header for the compiler code to speed up compilation (problem : https://stackoverflow.com/questions/9580058/in-gcc-can-precompiled-headers-be-included-from-other-headers)
 - [ ] Remove constructors in the language (to make it rust-like)
-- [ ] Add members to structs with "members" blocks
+- [x] Add members to structs with "members" blocks
-- [ ] Add recursive install for binaries with subprojects
+- [x] Add recursive install for binaries with subprojects with cpoint-build
+- [ ] In cpoint-build, find subdependencies, compile them and link them

 ## Benchmarks compared to other languages